 Your boss has recently become so chill, he’s willing to drive (more likely get driven) all the way to the Outer Sunset.
 While Outerlands is more of a brunch destination, the food is just as good at dinner and the atmosphere is a bit more romantic and upscale than during the daytime frenzy when everyone is too busy taking photos to actually eat their food.
 The menu is simple but not boring, and will earn you a reputation as a tasteful human.

-Perfect for: The Boss Who Wants To Go To The Mission But Is Also Afraid Of The Mission
+Perfect for: The Boss Who Wants To Go To The Mission, But Is Also Terrified Of The Mission

 This is the neighborhood restaurant we wish was in our neighborhood, but instead it’s hidden behind the KQED building and a Muni graveyard/repair depot.
-The Morris serves exceptional food and wine, is a little under the radar, and is easy to hit on the way home to the ’burbs.
-The shrimp toast and smoked duck are always good calls, and slightly adventurous but also safe enough for the boss who is easing into city life.
+The Morris serves exceptional food and wine, is still a bit of a secret, and is easy to hit on the way home to the ’burbs.
+The smoked duck is always a good call, and slightly adventurous but also safe enough for the boss who is easing into city life.

 Perfect For: The Boss Who Is A Card Carrying Battery Member

-Glass windows and a prime Hayes Valley corner location mean there’s a good chance an underling will trudge by and see the bossman drinking a bottle of 1975 beaujolais and eating foie gras and frog legs.
+Glass windows and a prime Hayes Valley corner location mean there’s a good chance an underling will trudge by and see the boss drinking a bottle of 25-year-old Bordeaux and eating foie gras and frog legs.
 But Monsieur Benjamin isn’t just about being spotted - it’s upscale without being snooty, and generally full of people who know which fork is for salad and maybe even own their own escargot utensil set.
 Your boss is going to love it.